 The Bank offers benefits to former qualifying or inactive employees.
 Postemployment benefit costs are actuarially determined using a December 31 measurement date and include the cost of providing disability; medical, dental, and vision insurance; survivor income benefits, and self-insured workers' compensation expenses.
-The accrued postemployment benefit costs recognized by the Bank at December 31, 2018 and 2017 were \$6 million and \$7 million, respectively.
+The accrued postemployment benefit costs recognized by the Bank at December 31, 2019 and 2018 were \$6 million.
 This cost is included as a component of "Accrued benefit costs" in the Statements of Condition.
-Net periodic postemployment benefit (credit) expense included in 2018 and 2017 operating expenses were (\$116 thousand) and \$875 thousand, respectively, and are recorded as a component of "Operating expenses: Salaries and benefits" in the Statements of Operations.
+Net periodic postemployment benefit expense (credit) included in 2019 and 2018 operating expenses were \$1 million and (\$116 thousand), respectively, and are recorded as a component of "Operating expenses: Salaries and benefits" in the Statements of Operations.